Hurricane Season 2020 Outlook and How to Prepare Your Business

 Plan for Hurricane Season and COVID-19

-Business continuity has moved to the forefront the past several months while businesses coped with COVID-19 impact.
-It is important for businesses to actively consider how this hurricane season will have a different impact on their workforce and operations, when many companies are still actively working through continuity of operations from the pandemic.
+Business continuity has moved to the forefront the past several months while businesses coped with the COVID-19 impact.
+It is important for businesses to actively consider how this hurricane season will have a different impact on their workforce and operations when many companies are still actively working through continuity of operations from the pandemic.

 - Considerations for Businesses:

 - What to do if your employees are working from home in the area of hurricane impact?